-In previous years, funding managers had to ensure that lone parent students had applied to SAAS for their lone parent grants before being considered for discretionary childcare funding.
+In previous years, funding managers had to ensure that lone parent students had applied to SAAS for LPG before being considered for discretionary childcare funding.
 Now, they need only ensure the student is a lone parent.
 This could include evidence of their LPG award from SAAS.
-However, please remember that even if a lone parent student has not received the LPG, perhaps because they were means tested 'out' of receipt, they are still eligible to apply for LPCG.
+However, please remember that even if a lone parent student has not received LPG, perhaps because they were means tested 'out' of receipt, they are still eligible to apply for LPCG.